Sprints coach Tim Hall is in his third season at Tennessee, working most immediately with both the men's and women's squads in the short sprints.

 With Coleman's and Brown's national titles, Tennessee became the first school in NCAA Indoor Track and Field history to win both men's 200 meters and the women's 200 meters at the same championship meet.
 Additionally, Coleman (4x100m relay, United States) and sprinter Kali Davis-White (200m, Jamaica) qualified for the 2016 Rio Olympics.

-Hall made an instant impact in his first season at Tennessee as he produced five All-American honors and helped Christian Coleman earn the SEC Freshman Runner of the Year Award.
+Hall made an instant impact in his first season at Tennessee in 2015 as he produced five All-American honors and helped Christian Coleman earn the SEC Freshman Runner of the Year Award.

 Coleman would claim the award again in the outdoor season, becoming the SEC Co-Freshman Runner of the Year.
-He would qualify for the NCAA Championships in both the 100- and 200-meter dash, earning second team All-American in each event.
-Another true freshman joined Coleman in Eugene: Nathan Strother.
-Strother was UT's first NCAA qualifier in the 400-meter dash since 2003 and earned honorable mention All-American.
+He earned second team All-American in both the 100- and 200-meter dash.

 On the women's side, Felicia Brown qualified for the NCAA Championships in the 200-meter dash.
 She was 10th overall, earning second team All-America honors.
 Under Hall's tutelage, Brown won the individual title in the 100-meter dash at the 2015 Penn Relays and also recorded the second-fastest 200-meter dash time in program history (22.76).

 Prior to arriving on Rocky Top, Hall spent one season as sprints coach at Kentucky as the Wildcats put together a banner performance in the women's competition.
 He held a similar position the five previous years at Clemson and also spent 12 seasons coaching at Charlotte.